V-Sekai/manuals/decisions/20240613-training-dataset.md

-# Proposed: Dataset Scaling for Training Mesh Transformer
+# Draft: Dataset Scaling for Training Mesh Transformer

 ## The Context